Sakr-Alieldin/Audio-controlled-robot/README.md

 Analog acquisition chain: microphone pre-amplification, band-pass filtering, and analog signal conditioning for ADC acquisition in low-SNR environments

-Audio communication: binary FSK demodulation with chirp-based preamble detection and adaptive thresholding for robust synchronization
+Audio communication: binary FSK demodulation with chirp-based preamble detection and adaptive thresholding for robust synchronization.
+Commands are encoded as audio frames containing the command type and an amplitude field representing either a distance (0–255 cm) or a rotation angle (0–255°), with parity-based error detection.

 Motion control: closed-loop polar regulation using wheel encoders, trapezoidal velocity profiles, and PWM motor control for accurate translation and rotation